Words from Cold Mountain

 Open Access logo

 Han-shan, known as the Master of Cold Mountain, and his companion Shi-te lived during the late eighth to early ninth centuries AD.
-They dwelt in the T’ien-t’ai range of Chekiang (now Zhejiang) Province, situated to the south of Hangzhou Bay.
-These jovial companions frequently retreated from the conventions of society, delving into the wilderness with a profound sense of liberation from the constructs of communal life.
-Their existence, detached from societal norms, was emblematic of their inner certainty and contentment.
-Han-shan’s verse, while reflective and imbued with the essence of Zen, was merely a vessel; he declared that the true embodiment of Zen resided within the conscious self, not within the confines of written language.
+They resided in the T’ien-t’ai mountain range of Chekiang (now Zhejiang) Province, situated to the south of Hangzhou Bay.
+These convivial companions withdrew into the wilderness to free themselves from society's restrictive constraints - the freedom they embodied reflecting their inner serenity.

 Author Details